Baby Crying: Types, Reasons And Tips To Cope With It

 • The baby cries when you touch their abdomen or a part of the body, indicating they may be in pain.

 • The crying continues for several hours at a time or does not seem to go away even when the baby’s needs are met and they are healthy.
-Such squalling could be colic when the baby cries for no explained reason.
+Such squalling could be colic in babies especially when the cries are for no explained reason.

 Frequently Asked Questions